 I use quantitative descriptions of form and space to better understand the evolution of life and environment on Earth.

-Starting in January, 2023, I will be an assistant professor in the Department of Earth and Space Sciences at the University of Washington.
+I am an assistant professor in the Department of Earth and Space Sciences at the University of Washington.

 - held a Neukom Postdoctoral Fellowship at Dartmouth College.